massalabs/massa/consensus/pos.md

 ### Special case: genesis blocks

 For genesis blocks, force the draw to yield the genesis creator's address.
-For simplicity, we do not send genesis block bits to the RNG seed bitfield of cycle 0.

 ### Cache

 When computing draws for a cycle, draw the whole cycle and leave it in cache.